Trans-X: History

 As of 2010, Languirand lived in Mexico.
 In early 2012, he was seen performing live with Truc Quynh, better known as "TQ", a relatively well-known Italo disco singer with whom Languirand had collaborated since at least 2004.
 However, on the 2010 single "I Want To Be With You Tonight", the L. O. V. 2011 album and on the 2012 Hi-NRG album that was released in Mexico, Languirand was vocally accompanied by Corina Lawrence, whom he worked together with from 2008 to 2015.
 In 2013, Languirand sang "My Fascination" with Truc Quynh; the song became part of TQ's later album Out of the Shadows which was released in late 2014.
 Although Languirand was involved in singing that song, it was more of a spin-off than a pure Trans-X project.
 Over the years, Languirand became more and more interconnected with other artists, especially after 1988, by not solely working for Trans-X, but being able to do other projects.
-Sometimes, he lent his voice to others, sometimes he worked for others as a producer, etc.
+Sometimes he lent his voice to others, sometimes he worked for others as a producer, etc.

 In 2012, Luis Broc joined the band as drummer and in 2014 he was joined by Ramón Serratos in SFX, synthesis and as a DJ of the band in live performances.
 Both are of Mexican origin.
 During 2016, the band made a series of tours in South America, reaffirming the taste for the Hi-NRG genre in diverse audiences, in the initiative of "Discolocos", a documentary film (co-written, directed and produced by David Dávila Herrera) that reflects the world of the followers of the genre since the 1980s.
 The film features Trans-X, who also created and sang the soundtrack (Discolocos, Vol. 1, released 2018), which has roots in classic themes from the 1980s in his tribute to the Hi-NRG and Italo disco genres, collaborating with the voices of Willie Chambers, Jessica Williams, Claudja Barry, Tobias Bernstrup, Stephan Groth, Cynthia Manley, Eskil Simonsson, Conrad Kaneshiro, Christina Criscione and J. D. Hall.

 On 9 February 2021, Trans-X launched the album "Dreams Are Made of Fantasies" under the label Cleopatra Records.
 This album was produced by Ramón Serratos in Mérida, Yucatán Mexico.

-On 11 November 2021, Trans-X releases the album "Psy Energy" under the label Skypark Records, also produced by Ramon Serratos.
-It features a mix between Hi Energy and Psychedelic Trance.
+On 11 November 2021, Trans-X released the album "Psy Energy" under the label Skypark Records, also produced by Ramon Serratos.